 The main course was a 16 ounce NY strip steak (price = $54), cooked medium rare on the rare side, and it was perfectly done.

 Vic & Anthony’s is open from 5 pm to 11 pm, seven days a week.
 Reservations are recommended.
 It is located in the Golden Nugget Hotel downtown, which is at 129 East Fremont Street.

 The Black Sheep is located along Warm Springs Road in Las Vegas and is a short drive away from The Strip.

-The most celebrated dish at The Black Sheep would have to be their Vietnames Imperial Rolls.
-Chef Jamie is able to mix Duroc pork with shrimp, finishing it with pickled heirloom carrots.
+The most celebrated dish at The Black Sheep would have to be their Vietnamese Imperial Rolls.
+Chef Jamie can mix Duroc pork with shrimp, finishing it with pickled heirloom carrots.